We improve healthcare in our community and address unmet needs through services, education, and collaboration.

 Section 3 of the agreement requires RCCH to “operate the Facilities and provide services “(a) provide charity care consistent with applicable state law” and (b) maintain participation in the Medicare program.”
 The Community Service Payment was compensation for these services.
 The Payment is essentially equal to 80% of the KPHD’s property tax income.
 This obligation continues as long as the lease continues.
 This last year the Community Service Payment totaled approximately $1.095M.

 The Community Service Payment from tax revenues continue for the duration of the lease and its renewals.
 There is Cost of Living adjustment programed in at the end of the first thirteen-year term.
 This is the same payment addressed in the answer to your third question.

 The Recovery Center will have to be funded from grants and state/federal/county assistance and generate its own operating revenue, not additional property taxes.
 The part about the 1% supporting the Recovery Center is not quite right.
 This is the annual property tax rate increase allowed to meet inflation.
 That works out to be a $14.5K increase in a $1.5M budget.
 That goes to the overall budget for operations.
 The Community Care Agreement requires KPHD to pay RCCH “current year property taxes”, which include any statutorily authorized increases.
 The current budget has only $12K earmarked for pursuing the Recovery Center.

-The Kennewick Public Hospital District has secured the trade-name “Two Rivers Health District” to distinguish it from the hospital and use for future projects, such as the Recovery Center.
-The anticipated business plan of the district is to own the Recovery Center building but to contract with service providers for operation.
-The Benton Franklin Health District is not anticipated to be a tenant—but we would sure welcome them if they would like to.
+The Kennewick Public Hospital District has secured the trade name "Two Rivers Health District" to distinguish itself from Trios hospital and use it for future projects, such as the Recovery Center.

+The district's anticipated business plan is to own the Recovery Center building and contract with service providers for operation.
+The Benton Franklin Health District is not anticipated to be a tenant—but we would surely welcome them if they would like to.